rohaquinlop/complexipy/README.md

 ## Acknowledgments

+- Thanks to G. Ann Campbell for publishing the paper "Cognitive Complexity a new way to measure understandability".
-- This project is inspired by the sonar way to calculate the cognitive complexity.
+- This project is inspired by the Sonar way to calculate the cognitive complexity.

 ## References